farfarawaylabs/react-native-beautiful-notifications/README.md

 # @farfarawaylabs/react-native-beautiful-notifications

+## This repository and package are depracted.
+Please use the new version at: https://github.com/farfarawaylabs/react-native-animatable-notifications

 Highly customizable UI library to show animatable and highly customizable toast style notifications in React Native.

 ## Installation